 There is no minimum amount.
 The maximum is $30,000.
 Your ability to repay the amount requested will determine the approval of your loan.

-Interests rates are determined by Adventure Credit Union and are subject to change.
-Please contact UCP Michigan for current rates.
+Interest rates are determined by Michigan State University Federal Credit Union and are subject to change.
+Please contact MI-UCP for current rates.
 Once your loan is granted, the interest rate is fixed for the life of the loan.

 • How much time will I have to pay off the loan?